An ideal, cosy location for couples for touring Sussex and with easy access by train to London.. All on the ground floor.

 Kitchen area: With electric oven, electric hob, microwave, fridge/freezer, dishwasher and washing machine.

 Bedroom: With kingsize bed and en-suite with shower cubicle and toilet..
 Gas central heating and electric underfloor heating included.
+Cot and highchair.
 Enclosed courtyard with terrace, garden furniture and barbecue.
 Private parking for 1 car. .
 Electricity, bed linen, towels and Wi-Fi included.
-Initial logs for wood burner included.
+Initial logs for wood burner provided.
 32-acre farmland (shared).
 No smoking..
 Set in the heart of 1066 country and the High Weald, Netherfield Hill Farm, a fully operational small holding of 32 acres of glorious farmland and a beautiful back drop native woodlands.
 From wonderfully styled and spacious, Old Dairy (26238) you can while away the time in the most peaceful and tranquil surroundings, watching the livestock grazing in the pasture.
 Poachers View (UKC2488) has a cosy wood burner and open plan living space and The Hayloft (UKC2489) has a decked verandah for enjoying the views.
 Within a short amble or so, you can stroll the plethora of woodland dog walking tracks and paths and enjoy the beautiful High Weald Sussex landscapes, fabulous bluebell woods (April), and some stunning treks across the most beautiful countryside.

 Be sure to explore the historic sites the county has to offer, including the magnificent Battle Abbey (English Heritage) and the 1066 Battlefield where one of the best known events in English history occurred, and where the battle re-enactment takes place (October) as well as the vast Battle Bonfire Society’s magnificent firework celebration (November).
 Battle is an attractive market town with many restaurants, tea rooms, galleries and a train station which provides good connections to London for further sightseeing opportunities.